About the Healthcare Epidemiology and Infection Prevention and Control Certificate Program

 Applying to the certificate program as a JHU graduate degree student

-This certificate program is also offered to non-degree students with at least a baccalaureate degree in medicine, nursing or microbiology from an accredited college or university and a strong record of successful academic performance.
+Students with a baccalaureate degree in medicine, nursing, or microbiology from an accredited college or university and a strong record of successful academic performance are eligible for admission to this certificate program.

 Applying to the certificate program as a non-degree applicant